vburenin/ifacemaker/README.md

 interfaces for gomock, so that gomock can generate mocks from those interfaces.
 This makes unit testing easier.

+The tool understands Go generics and will correctly generate interfaces for generic types and methods.

 ## Install

 ```console